Slow Cooker Vegan Gumbo Recipe

-4.73 from 18 votes
+4.77 from 21 votes

 A healthy vegan version of the iconic New Orleans dish!

 I come from a long line of cold, bitter New Englanders.
 But amidst the cold winters and general unfriendliness, my family has always had a soft spot for the south, especially southern cooking.
 My family loves everything from key lime pie to shrimp and grits.
 But more than any other dish, I remember growing up on gumbo.
-It doesn’t get much more quintessentially southern than this Creole classic, and this clean, vegan gumbo recipe is a healthy way to enjoy southern comfort food.
+It doesn’t get much more quintessentially southern than this Creole classic, and this clean, vegan healthy gumbo recipe crock pot meal is a healthy way to enjoy southern comfort food.

 As the official cuisine of Louisiana, gumbo is a classic New Orleans dish.
 Bold, spicy, and iconic, gumbo boasts as much rich cultural flavor and heritage as the city itself.